mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

     computed from survey flag numbers or some other independent counter.

 Many database updates are standalone operations such as preprocessing to create entries for attributes like the source_id cross-reference to define a link to the right source for each waveform.

+NEED A PARAGRAPH HERE ON UPDATES AFTER WE FINALIZED A FEW UNRESOLVED ISSUES.